This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Cacao powder has large amounts of flavonols which are both antioxidant and anti-inflammatory.

-• Cacao nibs = crushed cacao beans.
-They’ve got healthy fat, manganese and fiber and the same healthy properties as cacao powder.
+• Cacao nibs = crushed cacao beans with healthy fat, manganese and fiber.

-How to use them: Look for cacao or cocoa that is unsweetened.
-Add a tablespoon or two to your smoothie for a decadent and healthy treat.
+How to use: Look for cacao or cocoa that is unsweetened and add a tablespoon or two to a Chocolate Peanut Butter Smoothie or a Chocolate Smoothie Bowl for a decadent and healthy treat.

 fresh ginger and turmeric roots on a white try next to a white measuring spoon full of turmeric powder.